 5. The Holy Grail of Sales Efficiency

-The overall scheme of Manufacturing CRM is changing from solving single problems directly connected to customer interactions to an overarching data-driven focus on the customer journey.
-CRMs in 2020 are expected to not only boost direct sales but also support partner and channels sales in reaching their goals and achieving competitive advantages.
-In 2020 the market is moving towards a notion of convergence where you need one unified platform to optimize the end-to-end customer experience.
-This platform housing data, applications and processes, becomes the glue to bring together otherwise siloed processes that span across CRM, CPQ, Aftermarket-Sales and Service (IoT) processes.
+The market is moving towards a notion of convergence where you need one unified platform to optimize the end-to-end customer experience.
+This platform housing data, applications and processes, will become the glue that brings together otherwise siloed processes that span across CRM, CPQ, Commerce, Aftermarket-Sales and Service (IoT) processes.

 Do you want to experience how our Manufacturing Sales Platform unlocks your growth potential?
 Sign up for our free trial!